 Topstep does have a daily draw down limit.
 That said you do not lose your account if you hit the Daily Loss Limit, you will just be locked out for the remainder of the day.
 The amount of the draw down varies by account size.

 What Are The Rules of Topstep to Pass?

 The rules to pass are honestly pretty straight forward.

 - Meet the profit goal for your chosen account size

 That is essentially it.
 Sounds simple, but don’t take any evaluation lightly.
-You still have to manage your own risk to not violate the draw down.
+You still have to manage your own risk to not violate the maximum loss limit.
 If you stick to your trading plan, passing isn’t that difficult.
 I’ve passed evaluations with pretty much every top tier firm myself.

 What Are The Commissions For Trading Futures With Topstep?

 The commissions vary by product and which software you use, if you visit the Help Section of their site there is a list with the commissions and some examples.